juju/docs/src/en/glossary.md

 file.

-**Machine Agent** - Software which runs inside each machine that is part of an environment, and is able to handle the needs of deploying and managing service units in this machine.
+**Machine Agent** - Software which runs inside each machine that is part of an environment, and is able to handle the needs of deploying and managing application units in this machine.

 **Provisioning Agent** - Software responsible for automatically allocating and terminating machines in an environment, as necessary for the requested configuration.

-**Relation** - The way in which Juju enables services to communicate with each other, and the way in which the topology of services is assembled.
-The charm defines which relations it offers to other services (provides), and what kind of relations it can make with other services (requires).
+**Relation** - The way in which Juju enables applications to communicate with each other, and the way in which the topology of applications is assembled.
+The charm defines which relations it offers to other applications (provides), and what kind of relations it can make with other applications (requires).

-In many cases, the establishment of a relation will result into an actual TCP connection being created between the service units, but that's not necessarily the case.
-Relations may also be established to inform services of configuration parameters, to request monitoring information, or any other details which the charm author has chosen to make available.
+In many cases, the establishment of a relation will result into an actual TCP connection being created between the application units, but that's not necessarily the case.
+Relations may also be established to inform applications of configuration parameters, to request monitoring information, or any other details which the charm author has chosen to make available.

 **Repository** - A location where multiple charms are stored.
 Repositories may be as simple as a directory structure on a local disk, or as complex as a rich smart server supporting remote searching and so on.

-**Service** - Juju operates in terms of services.
-A Juju service is any application (or set of applications) that is integrated into the framework as an individual component which should generally be joined with other components to perform a more complex task.
+**Application** - Juju operates in terms of applications.
+A Juju application is any application (or set of applications) that is integrated into the framework as an individual component which should generally be joined with other components to perform a more complex task.

-As an example, WordPress could be deployed as a service and, to perform its tasks properly, might communicate with a database service and a load balancer service.
+As an example, WordPress could be deployed as an application and, to perform its tasks properly, might communicate with a database and load balancer applications.

-**Service Configuration** - There are many different settings in a Juju deployment, but the term `Service Configuration` refers to the settings which a user can define to customize the behaviour of a service.
+**Application Configuration** - There are many different settings in a Juju deployment, but the term `Application Configuration` refers to the settings which a user can define to customize the behaviour of an application.

-The behaviour of a service when its service configuration changes is entirely defined by its charm.
+The behaviour of an application when its application configuration changes is entirely defined by its charm.

-**Service Unit** - A running instance of a given Juju service.
-Simple services may be deployed with a single service unit, but it is possible for an individual service to have multiple service units running in independent machines.
-All service units for a given service will share the same charm, the same relations, and the same user-provided configuration.
+**Application Unit** - A running instance of a given Juju Application.
+Simple applications may be deployed with a single unit, but it is possible for an individual application to have multiple units running in independent machines.
+All units for a given application will share the same charm, the same relations, and the same user-provided configuration.

-For instance, one may deploy a single MongoDB service, and specify that it should run 3 units, so that the replica set is resilient to failures.
+For instance, one may deploy a single MongoDB application, and specify that it should run 3 units, so that the replica set is resilient to failures.
 Internally, even though the replica set shares the same user-provided configuration, each unit may be performing different roles within the replica set, as defined by the charm.

-**Service Unit Agent** - Software which manages the entire lifecycle of a single service unit.
+**Application Unit Agent** - Software which manages the entire lifecycle of a single application unit.

 **Subnet** - A broadcast address range identified by a CIDR like 10.1.2.0/24, or 2001:db8::/32.